Peripli/specification/api.md

 ## OSB Management

 The OSB Management API is an implementation of the [OSB API specification](https://github.com/openservicebrokerapi/servicebroker).
-It enables the Service Manager to act as a central service broker and be registered as one in the  platforms that are associated with it (meaning the platforms that are registered in the Service Manager).
+It enables the Service Manager to act as a central service broker and be registered as one in the  Platforms that are associated with it (meaning the Platforms that are registered in the Service Manager).
 The Service Manager also takes care of delegating the OSB calls to the registered brokers (meaning brokers that are registered in the Service Manager) that should process the request.
-As such, the Service Manager acts as a platform for the actual (registered) brokers.
+As such, the Service Manager acts as a Platform for the actual (registered) brokers.

 ### Request